 The third, and last product that we examined in the webinar was a baby hooded towel.
 Basically, a soft towel with a hood to keep the baby warm after a bath.
 I have one of these (for my daughter), but wouldn’t mind using it myself if I had one in my size!
 It looks something like this:

-Looking at the Jungle Scout Extension results, the average product sells for $18, has significant demand (the top 10 sellers far exceed 2000 sales per month), and there are some sellers that have under 50 reviews.
+Looking at Extension, the average product sells for $18, has significant demand (the top 10 sellers far exceed 2000 sales per month), and there are some sellers that have under 50 reviews.
 So there is still room to enter this niche and rank quickly in the top 10:

 Awesome!
 Now the question is, can we make a profit on every sale if we sell this product?
 Let’s assume we sell a higher-priced product, maybe $24 like some of the other options.
 The Amazon FBA fees are around $7, and assume $7 for product costs and shipping, that would be $10 profit per unit.
 All hypothetical still, but promising!